MarcelKr/grav-theme-tail/README.md

 # Customizing
 Most of the style can be customized by adapting the `class` attributes in the templates.
 This is the idea of tailwindcss's [Utility-First Approach](https://tailwindcss.com/docs/utility-first).

-*Important*: The final css file is cleaned up with `postcss-purgecss` and minified by `postcss-clean`.
-Meaning: `postcss-purgecss` looks through your template files, recognizes which classes you used and then deletes all unused CSS from the final stylesheet.
+**Important**: The final css file is cleaned up with `postcss-purgecss` and minified by `postcss-clean`.
+Meaning: `postcss-purgecss` looks through your twig template files, recognizes which classes you used and then deletes all unused CSS from the final stylesheet.
 Then the sylesheet is minified using `postcss-clean`.

 In case you're trying to add classes to the templates and nothing changes, it is possible that these classes aren't used anywhere else and therefore not present in the cleaned `main.css`.
 See [Workflow](#workflow) on how to generate the stylesheet.